linode/docs/docs/platform/disk-images/linode-backup-service-new-manager/index.md

 ## Cancel the Backup Service

 You can cancel the Backup Service at any time.
-From your Linode's dashboard, choose the **Backups** tab and click the **Cancel Backups** link at the bottom of the page.
+From your Linode's details page, choose the **Backups** tab and click the **Cancel Backups** link at the bottom of the page.
 Cancelling the service will remove your saved backups from the Linode platform.

 ## Limitations